caspermoller/micro/README.md

 - **Download default settings**: The script downloads the settings how I like them.
 - **Check for sudo rights**: The script requires `sudo` for installation and informs the user if they don't have the necessary permissions.

+## Requirements

+- `sudo` (administrator privileges) are required for installation.
+The script will not run, if sudo isn't specified.
+- `curl` must be installed on the system to fetch Micro and the settings.

 ## Installation

 1. **Download and run the script:**